Tilottama: Death of Sunda and Upasunda

-In the Adi Parva (Book 1) of the epic Mahabharata, the divine sage Narada tells the Pandava brothers the story of the destruction of asura brothers Sunda and Upsunda due to the apsara Tilottama and warns the Pandavas that their common wife Draupadi could be a reason of quarrel between them.
+In the Adi Parva (Book 1) of the epic Mahabharata, the divine sage Narada tells the Pandava brothers the story of the destruction of asura brothers Sunda and Upasunda due to the apsara Tilottama and warns the Pandavas that their common wife Draupadi could be a reason of quarrel between them.
 The tale states Sunda and Upasunda were sons of the asura Nikumbha.
 They are described as inseparable siblings who shared everything: the kingdom, the bed, food, house, a seat.
 Once, the brothers practiced severe austerities on the Vindhya mountains, compelling the creator-god Brahma to grant them a boon.
 They asked for great power and immortality, but the latter was denied, instead, Brahma gave them the boon that nothing but they themselves can hurt each other.
 Soon, the asuras attacked Svarga and drove the devas out.
 Conquering the whole universe, the asuras started harassing sages and creating havoc in the universe.

 The devas and seers sought refuge with Brahma.
 Brahma then ordered the divine architect Vishvakarma to create a beautiful woman.
 Vishvakarma collected all that was beautiful from the three worlds (Svarga, earth, Patala) and all the gems of the world and created an alluring woman - with unrivalled beauty - from them.
 As she was created bit by bit from the gems, Brahma named her Tilottama and directed her to seduce the asura brothers to the extent that she would become an issue of contention between them.

 As Sunda and Upasunda were enjoying a dalliance with women and engrossed in drinking liquor along a riverbank in the Vindhya mountains, Tilottama appeared there plucking flowers.
 Bewitched by her voluptuous figure and drunk with power and liquor, Sunda and Upasunda took hold of Tilottama's right and left hands respectively.
 As both of the brothers argued that Tilottama should be his own wife, they grabbed their clubs and attacked each other, ultimately killing each other.
 The devas congratulated her and Brahma granted her the right to roam freely in the universe as a boon.
 Brahma also decreed that no one would be able to look at her for a long time due to her luster.